Heisenberg and Drinfeld doubles of Uq(gl(1|1)) and Uq(osp(1|2)) super-algebras: Outlook

 Using the means of harmonic analysis, Ponsot and Teschner investigated representations $\mathcal{P}_\alpha$.
 They have shown that the relation between the fusion category of the conformal field theory and the representation category of the Hopf algebra holds in the case of the Liouville field theory and the $U_q(sl(2, \mathbb{R}))$.
 Moreover, the consistency of the bootstrap for the Liouville theory, i.e. the fact that the crossing-symmetry equation is satisfied by the three point correlation function, was verified \cite{PT2,PT1,teschner}.
 The generators $K,E,F$ of the $U_q(sl(2, \mathbb{R}))$ Hopf algebra are realised as positive, self-adjoint operators.
 The family $\mathcal{P}_\alpha$ is closed under the tensor product and the calculation of the 3j- and 6j-symbols allowed to make a connection with the fusion matrices of the Liouville theory.

 In the context of $\mathcal{N}=1$ supersymmetric Liouville theory, the attempt to find an $U_q(osp(1|2))$ analogue of the representations $\mathcal{P}_\alpha$ resulted obtaining the 6j-symbols which reproduce only the Neveu-Schwarz sector of the theory \cite{Hadasz:2013bwa,Pawelkiewicz:2013wga}.
 We conjecture, being informed by \cite{APT}, that the proper analogue of the representations $\mathcal{P}_\alpha$, i.e. the one which will encode the entirety of the structure of $\mathcal{N}=1$ supersymmetric Liouville theory, could be obtained using the Heisenberg double and Drinfeld double constructions for nondenumerably infinite Hopf algebras.

-It would be interesting to generalise the Heisenberg double and Drinfeld double constructions so that they can be applied to the nondenumerably infinite Hopf algebras.
+It would be interesting to generalise the Heisenberg double and Drinfeld double constructions so that they can be applied to the nondenumerably infinite Hopf algebras. \\

+Finally, a third possible direction of future research could be to apply Heisenberg and Drinfeld double constructions to nondenumerably infinite-dimensional Hopf algebras in the context of Chern-Simons theory in 3-dimensional space and invariants thereof.

+Similarly to the compact Chern–Simons theory, its non-compact version is expected to produce invariants of 3-manifolds from representations of Hopf algebras.
+However, in contrast to the compact theory, which employed finite-dimensional representations at roots of unity, the non-compact case requires the use of positive, infinite-dimensional representations.
+The result considering infinite-dimensional representations of $U_q(sl(2, \mathbb{R}))$ Hopf algebra exists, e.g. the Teichmüller topological quantum field theory \cite{Andersen:2018pnw}, but, at the moment, positive representation theory for the graded Hopf algebras remains unexplored.
+In particular, it is expected that all known super quantum group representations, and hence all 3-manifold and knot invariants procured from them, can be obtained via analytic continuation of the positive ones.

 \acknowledgments We are very grateful to J\"org Teschner for explanations, suggestions and many helpful discussions and comments on the draft.
 We also like to thank Simon Lentner for useful comments about the draft.
 We thank Rinat Kashaev, Volker Schomerus and Catherine Meusburger for stimulating discussions.